 Fortunately, those times have changed.
 Games have evolved into enormous, sprawling adventures set in magical worlds on faraway planets—and Nazi zombie war zones on the moon, obviously.

-Modern gamers can play anyone, anytime, and it’s pretty damn amazing.
+Whether it’s with a console a PC, or out in the world with a Switch, modern gamers can play anyone, anytime, and it’s pretty damn amazing.
 Just so long as they have a robust enough internet connection, that is.
 And therein lies the problem.

 ISPs can throttle connections if bandwidth usage is considered too high, leaving gamers with a nasty lag or a spotty connection.